SpyNetGirl/MSEdgeFeatures/README.md

 ## How to use ? <img src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/Gifs/Nyan%20cat.gif">

-Navigate to the [Releases section](https://github.com/HotCakeX/MSEdgeFeatures/releases) of this GitHub repository, find the latest update which is at the top, or any other previous update/version that you are looking for, copy the PowerShell code in that release, paste it in your PowerShell window (no admin required), it will create the Edge canary shortcut for you in the Downloads folder.
+Navigate to the [Releases section](https://github.com/HotCakeX/MSEdgeFeatures/releases) of this GitHub repository, find the latest update which is at the top, or any other previous update/version that you are looking for, copy the PowerShell code in that release, paste it in your PowerShell window (no admin required), it will create the Edge canary batch file (`.bat` file) for you in the Downloads folder.

-You can start Edge canary with that shortcut and try out the new features added in that specific Edge canary update.
+You can start Edge canary with that `.bat` file and try out the new features added in that specific Edge canary update.

-You can verify it by right-clicking on the shortcut and viewing the Target of it.
+You can verify the `.bat` file by opening it in a text editor such as VS Code.

-Once you launch Edge canary using the shortcut, you can check out more info about what features are enabled in Edge canary by visiting this page: `edge://version/` and looking at the **Command-line** section.
+Once you launch Edge canary using the `.bat` file, you can check out more info about what features are enabled in Edge canary by visiting this page: `edge://version/` and looking at the **Command-line** section.

 <img src="https://github.com/HotCakeX/Harden-Windows-Security/raw/main/images/Gifs/1pxRainbowLine.gif" width= "300000" alt="horizontal super thin rainbow RGB line">